dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 ### Introduction

-In this article, we will take an in-depth look at a concurrent programming example in C++.
+In this article, we will explore a concurrent programming example in C++ in detail.

 Given the path of a directory, our goal is to produce a statistical summary of the contents of its directory tree.
 For each file extension encountered (`.txt`, `.zip`, and so on), we will determine both